reTHINK-project/scenario-service-implementation/docs/scenarios/my-city-application/my-city-application.md

 #### Identity Management and Trust from user perspective

-*Textual description of Identity Management and Trust aspects from User Perspective*
+*Textual description of Identity Management and Trust aspects from User Perspective* My City users will be identified as citizens of Bersabon but their participation in My City will be anonymous for the features described before.

 #### Interoperability from user perspective